Key Historic Buildings to be Preserved

-Frank was born in Lake County, Il and along with his brothers, learned architecture from his father, Robert J. Edbrooke.
-Frank came to Denver in 1879 to supervise construction on the city’s first iconic building, the Tabor Block and Opera House, designed by his brother, Willoughby.
+Frank was born in Lake County, Illinois and along with his brothers learned architecture from his father, Robert J. Edbrooke.
+Frank came to Denver in 1879 to supervise construction on the city’s first iconic building, the Tabor Block and Opera House, designed by his brother Willoughby.
 He stayed in Denver and became the town’s most notable and successful architect.
-He designed the Navarre (1880), Oxford Hotel (1890), Brown Palace Hotel (1892), Denver Dry (1894) and the old Colorado State Museum (1915).
-He often used native red sandstone, brick, and terra cotta to create massive, but graceful structures.
+He designed the Navarre (1880), Oxford Hotel (1890), Brown Palace Hotel (1892), Denver Dry Building (1894) and the old Colorado State Museum (1915).
+He often used native red sandstone, brick, and terra-cotta to create massive, but graceful structures.

 Harry Edbrooke (1873-1946)

-Harry Edbrooke was the nephew and apprentice of Frank Edbrooke, son of Willoughby Edbrooke.
-He too was born in Chicago, moving to Denver in 1908. he practiced with his uncle until Frank retired in 1915, at which time he opened his own practice.
+Harry Edbrooke was the nephew and apprentice of Frank Edbrooke, and the son of Willoughby Edbrooke.
+He too was born in Chicago, moving to Denver in 1908.
+He practiced with his uncle until Frank retired in 1915, at which time Harry opened his own practice.
 In Denver he designed the First National Bank (1910), the Gas & Electric Building (1910), the Kistler Building (1916), the Ogden Theater, the A.T.
 Lewis Dry Good Store (1917), the Fifth Church of Christ Scientist, and Valverde School (1923).

 John K. Monroe, 1893-1974

 Born in Denver, Monroe worked as a senior assistant to noted Denver architect J.J.
 Benedict before opening his own practice in 1932.
-Like Benedict, Monroe often worked with the Catholic Archdiocese and became its chief architect at mid-century, designing dozens of Denver churches including Holy Ghost and Good Shepard.
-He developed a close relationship with Helen Bonfils, so in addition to churches and ecclesiastical buildings he also designed the Bonfils Memorial Theater, later the Lowenstein complex.
-He relationship with the Bonfils, and also the Archdiocese, likely brought him to Loretto Heights.
-The Machebeuf Building is an unusual Monroe design because it varies from the signature blond brick with cream terra cotta detail found in many of his other designs.
+Like Benedict, Monroe often worked with the Catholic Archdiocese and became its chief architect at midcentury, designing dozens of Denver churches including Holy Ghost and Good Shepherd.
+He developed a close relationship with Helen Bonfils, so in addition to churches and ecclesiastical buildings he designed the Bonfils Memorial Theater, later the Lowenstein complex.
+His relationship with the Bonfilses, and also the archdiocese, likely brought him to Loretto Heights.
+The Machebeuf Building is an unusual Monroe design because it varies from the signature blond brick and cream terra-cotta detail found in many of his other designs.
 It was designed in the year following the creation of a partnership between Monroe and two former assistants, Robert Dunham and Robert Irwin, as Monroe was nearing retirement.

 George Musick designed a wide variety of commercial and institutional buildings during his 55 years as a Denver architect.
 He is best known for his Colonial Revival style First Baptist Church (1938), Bryant Webster Elementary School (1930) and what is now the Champa Commons at 1245 Champa.
-He designed the now demolished Republic Building and Shirley-Savoy Hotel Annex.
+He designed the now-demolished Republic Building and Shirley-Savoy Hotel Annex.
 He worked for a time for Frank Edbrooke, and later Jacques Benedict and Harry Manning.
-George (called Mark) partnered with his brother, James Roger Musick, on many projects.
+George (known as Mark) partnered with his brother, James Roger Musick, on many projects.
 His sons also joined his firm in his later years.